miflowe/raspberry-pi/README.md

 Each mini project explores a different hardware or software concept to help me learn, experiment, and document my progress in embedded systems.

-Browse the folders to see code and demo videos for each project.
+Feel free to browse around to see code and demo videos for each project!